-French Open odds for 2021 aren't available at the moment.
+French Open betting odds for 2021 are available.
 The odds are subject to change and we'll be sure to keep this page updated with the latest odds posted.
-This page was last updated on October 13, 2020:
+This page was last updated on April 15, 2021:

 Betting on the French Open can be fun and exciting, as any Grand Slam tournament would be, and as the second tournament, you can start to see which players are having a hot start to the tennis season, and who might be on their way to a Grand Slam victory.

 Once a player claims victory at the Australian Open and the French Open, the wagers start to pour in on calendar Grand Slam futures.
 Everyone wants to get a piece of the pie in the chance a player might win a Grand Slam title in one season.
-Many tennis beat writers produce excellent French Open predictions leading up to the main event - proving to be good content to keep an eye on when betting on the French Open.
+Many tennis beat writers produce excellent French Open predictions leading up to the main event - proving to be good content to keep an eye on when playing on Roland Garros betting odds.

-We will keep you posted on any updates to the 2020 French Open betting news as it comes in.
+We will keep you posted on any updates to the 2021 Roland Garros betting news as it comes in.